 All bidders are required to register for the auction.
 Bidders may register during viewing, on line or during the auction.
 There is no charge for registration.
 All lots will be sold in numerical order according to the printed catalogue and approximately 100-120 lots will be offered per hour.
 If you are unable to attend the auction in person, but wish to participate, Auctioneer offers two convenient ways for you to do so: absentee bidding and telephone bidding.
 Absentee bids & telephone bids will be executed only with a signed bid form.

 To submit an absentee bid, simply list the lot number(s), description and maximum bid amount on our website bid form, sign, and submit to Auctioneer.
 Bids will be accepted in whole dollar amounts only.
 No "buy" or "unlimited" bids will be accepted.
 When leaving absentee bids, please make sure your bids fall within the proper bidding increments shown on our website bid form.
 Representatives will bid competitively on your behalf, trying to purchase the lot for the lowest price possible.
 Due to the nature of competitive bidding, this may result in a lot being sold to an in-house bidder at or just below your maximum bid amount.
 Bidding limit does not include Buyer's Premium, tax and/or shipping.
 Tie bids are decided in favor of the earliest postmark or fax date.
-A 20% deposit by check or credit card will be required of all absentee bids.
-A signed copy of the absentee bid form, along with the 20% deposit, must be received in the office by 12:00 noon on the day preceding the start of the auction to participate.
+A 20% deposit by certified check or wire transfer may be required of absentee bids.
+A signed copy of the absentee bid form, along with the 20% deposit (if required), must be received in the office by 12:00 noon on the day preceding the start of the auction to participate.
 FAX 319-277-1252